robertcornet/TUD_AI_driving/simulator/simulator_explained.md

 This is the main simulation function.
 It takes two inputs (steering and throttle), and runs the simulation for one step in the environment.
 It returns the new state of the car and environment, and a reward based on that state.

-## Using the simulator
-- Define your objective and what states you can observe in your experiment.
-Make sure your controller does not rely on states that you can not observe in the real world!
-- Choose the time step for the agent (eg, 10 hz, 25hz, etc).
-The vehicle simulation updates at 1000hz for stable integration.
-- Define how you want an episode to start (*def reset()*) and when to end (*done*)
-- Construct your reward so it promotes the desired behaviour
--
-## states
-In the simulator you have access to the following vehicle states:

-- longitudinal velocity u
-- lateral velocity v
-- yaw rate r
-- longitudinal acceleration ax
-- lateral acceleration ay
-- wheel rotation velocities (4x)

-Additionally, you can simulate what ultrasonic sensors would detect in different scenarios:
-- detecting room/racetrack borders
-- single object detection (eg. determining distance to leading car)